If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 Google comes up with ways to tackle low-quality, unhelpful content every day.

-It’s obvious how understanding keyword intent allows content creators to tailor their material to meet their target audience’s needs better.
+Understanding keyword intent enables content creators to tailor their content more effectively to meet the needs of their target audience.
 Still, it also helps you avoid trouble with ranking on search engine results pages (SERPs).

 By aligning content with the intent behind relevant keywords, you can aim for the relevance and effectiveness of your SEO strategies and content marketing efforts.